wasfa-web/market-basket-analysis/README.md

 This project implements a Market Basket Analysis web application using Streamlit and PySpark.
 It allows users to explore frequent itemsets and association rules from transaction data using the FP-Growth algorithm.

 🔹 Features

-Load and preprocess data:
+Load and Preprocess Data

 Supports uploading a CSV file.

 Cleans product names and removes duplicates.

-Splits transactions into lists of items.
+Splits transactions into lists of items for analysis.

-Frequent itemset mining:
+Frequent Itemset Mining

 Uses PySpark's FP-Growth algorithm.

-Supports configurable minimum support and confidence.
+Configurable minimum support and confidence.

 Displays top N frequent itemsets and association rules.

-Visualization:
+Visualization

 Bar charts and pie charts for frequent itemsets.

 Bubble charts and network graphs for association rules.

-Interactive Streamlit dashboard.
+Fully interactive Streamlit dashboard.

-Export options:
+Export Options

 Download frequent itemsets and association rules as CSV.

 Download cleaned transaction data.

-Business insights:
+Business Insights

 Highlights strong association rules based on lift and confidence.

-Provides actionable recommendations (e.g., bundling products).
+Provides actionable recommendations (e.g., product bundling, promotions).

 📁 Dataset

-The analysis was originally performed on the full Retail Transactions Dataset (link below).
+The analysis was originally performed on the full Retail Transactions Dataset:

-For testing or demonstration, a smaller CSV can be uploaded via the Upload CSV option.
+Full dataset (Kaggle): Retail Transactions Dataset

-Full dataset: Kaggle Retail Transactions Dataset
+For testing or demonstration, a smaller CSV can be uploaded via the Upload CSV option in the app.

 Sample dataset: Provided within the repository (retail_transactions_sample.csv) or upload your own.